Code Development Guidelines

 by an angular frequency to get a length scale:

-Please note that it is necessary to store notebooks with their outputs stripped (use the “Edit -> Clear all outputs” option).
+Please note that it is necessary to store notebooks with their outputs stripped (use the “Edit -> Clear all” option in JupyterLab and the “Cell -> All Output -> Clear” option in the “classic” Jupyter Notebook).
 This accomplishes two goals:

 In the future, verifying and running this step may be automated via a GitHub bot.
 Currently, reviewers should ensure that submitted notebooks have outputs stripped.